dl1364/Group-7/README.md

 ## Objective & features

-A few of the planned feature are
+A few of the planned feature include

  - Logging in to an account
- - test
+ - Post to and edit his/her timeline
- - test
+ - Friend requests
- - test
+ - Like, comment and share other's posts